Geometry of second adjointness for p-adic groups: Appendix: quasi-normal cone for toric coverings

-\begin{example} Assume that the line bundles $\LL_i$ are trivial (i.e. $D_i$ is cut out by a global functions).
+\begin{example} Assume that the line bundles $\LL_i$ are trivial (i.e. $D_i$ is cut out by a global function).
 Fix $\EE'$ to be the trivial $T'$-torsor.
-Then $s$ amounts to a smooth morphism $X\to A$, so that $Z$ is the preimage of the closure of $T$-orbit in $A$; we have $X'=X\times_A A'$. \end{example}
+Then $s$ amounts to a smooth morphism $X\to A$, so that $Z$ is the preimage of the closure of a $T$-orbit in $A$; we have $X'=X\times_A A'$. \end{example}